burakaydn/JoystickView/README.md

 Based on a work at [github.com](http://github.com/zerokol/Joystick)

 I only implemented orientation sensor to view.
-There may some bugs or math functions error.
-Any contrubiton apperecated.
+There may some bugs or math function errors.
+Any contribution appreciated.